rjqocampo/rock-paper-scissors/README.md

 * Value of conditional statements
 * Importance of functions, event listeners and DOM manipulation
 * Value of chrome dev tools to inspect layout
 * How fonts vary from OS to OS.
 Encountered a layout bug that was present on Windows, but not on Xubuntu, where I built it.
-The line height of the web font was significally larger on Windows, distorting the whole layout.
+The line height of the web font was significantly larger on Windows, distorting the whole layout.

 ### Known Issues
 * Delay on initial load of images